atlantis-ar/infotube/inpainting.md

 Taking some of the shelf, state-of-the art, methods and using them in a DR context is a fully viable solution, since once an object will be selected and erased, it will be by a fully realistic patch, some times really _indistinguishable_ and _realistic_ from the rest of the image.
 In more detail, _indistinguishable_ is used in more of _the style of the patch is highly coherent to the rest of the image_, so yes we can use it.

 ## **No**, DR is more of a just realism.
-The word _indistinguishable_ has nothing to do with reality or true representation of the world, it refers more to the style of the overal image, rather that the context.
+The words _indistinguishable_ and _realistic_ has nothing to do with reality or true representation of the world, it refers more to the style of the overal image, rather that the context.
 In other words, nothing stops the image inpainters to produce results that make no sense (floating trees or dragons).
 So here is the major distinction in the word _realistic_ and _reality_.
 Classical image inpainting covers the _realistic_ part of the problem while has no guarantees for the _reality_ part.

+## **Depends**.
+In all comes down to the context of the usage.
+There applications that do not require _reality_, they rather aim for _realism_ (gaming for example).
+On the other hand there are applications that are more strict on the joint _reality_ and _realism_ requirements, where each removal must be replaced with the respect to the overall style of the room (_realism_) and follow the structure of the room (_reality_).